-Surrounded by 55 acres worth of reef, a visit here provides the confidence that a typical beach grants versus that of open water, with kids the main beneficiaries of such an environment; they can simply wade in as deep as they feel comfortable, then retreat to the sand once boredom or fatigue creeps in.
+Surrounded by 55 acres worth of reef, a visit here provides the confidence that a typical beach grants versus that of open water, kids can simply wade in as deep as they feel comfortable, then retreat to the sand once boredom or fatigue creeps in.

-All the hallmarks of a regular beach environment that’s conducive to shallow-water swimming and sand relaxation are here, with visitors to the Low Isles able to walk out to the surrounding coral from the beach.
-Coral colours and vibrancy here can’t compare to the likes of the Outer Reef, however fish are numerous and mixed, while turtles can also often frequently spotted while snorkelling the shallows.
+All the hallmarks of a regular beach environment with shallow-water swimming and sand relaxation are here, with visitors to the Low Isles able to walk out to the surrounding coral from the beach.
+Coral colours and vibrancy here can’t compare to the likes of the Outer Reef, however fish are numerous and mixed, while turtles can also often be spotted while snorkelling the shallows.

 Around 150 species of hard corals and 15 kinds of more dominant soft corals populate the waters surround the Low Isles, leading to some decent visual variety, and while visibility can be less than the Outer Reef or other more distant islands due to sand and sediment, the generally shallow depth of snorkelling here helps negate this somewhat.
 Anemones are also plentiful, and clownfish – a.k.a “Nemo” – are a frequent and colourful sight.